nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. User requests to list students
 2. FRIDAY shows a list of students
-3. User requests to find students with specific criteria
+3. User requests to find students with specific keywords
-4. FRIDAY displays the students with keywords
+4. FRIDAY displays the students with matching keywords

    Use case ends.